Recipes

 Keep your pecans fresh and delicious with these storage tips:

-- In-Shell Storage: Store pecans in their shells to prolong freshness.
+1. In-Shell Storage: Store pecans in their shells to prolong freshness.
 The shells provide a natural barrier against moisture and air.
-Keep in-shell pecans in a cool, dry place like a pantry or cellar.
+Store in-shell pecans in a cool, dry place, such as a pantry or cellar.
 They can last for several months under these conditions.

-- Shelled Pecans: Shelled pecans (nuts removed from their shells) are more susceptible to moisture and should be stored more carefully.
-Keep shelled pecans in an airtight container in the refrigerator for short-term storage, where they can stay fresh for up to nine months.
+2. Shelled Pecans: Shelled pecans (nuts removed from their shells) are more susceptible to moisture and should be stored more carefully.
+Store shelled pecans in an airtight container in the refrigerator for short-term storage, where they will remain fresh for up to nine months.
 For long-term storage, place shelled pecans in an airtight container or vacuum-sealed bag and store them in the freezer.
 Frozen pecans can maintain their quality for up to two years.

-- Avoiding Moisture and Light: Pecans should always be kept away from moisture and light, which can cause them to become rancid.
+3. Avoiding Moisture and Light: Pecans should always be stored away from moisture and light, as this can cause them to become rancid.
 Airtight containers help protect against humidity and air exposure.
 Storing pecans in a dark, cool environment further preserves their freshness and nutritional value.

 By following these storage guidelines, you can ensure your pecans remain fresh and delicious for as long as possible.